Impact Based Funding

 Investments will be made to organizations that demonstrate they can advance the work of our Key Initiatives.
 In addition, a modest amount of funding will support Community Resiliency through information and referral, local disaster response, or sustainability of past collective impact efforts.
 Impact Based Funding allows us to more effectively drive community-wide progress on important issues by allocating more funding and staff capacity to these strategies.

-Local nonprofits will be invited to complete a Letter of Intent (LOI) in one or more of these strategies.
+Local nonprofits are invited to complete a Letter of Intent (LOI) in one or more of these strategies.
 They must show capacity to measure towards our community-level goal or equivalent.
+A Letter of Intent is required to be considered for a full application.

 Key Dates